InsaneCoder789/Student-Database-Manager/README.md

 This is why u will find half of the folder with TCL files 😅

-Well...
-This doesn't end here ... 😎
+<bold>Well...
+This doesn't end here ... 😎</bold>

 <bold> FEATURES </bold>